cadethacker/openid-connect-spa-best-practices/README.md

 * Resource Service - Your trusted backend.
 I'm making an assumption that your front end only (mostly) talks to your backend, and your backend in turn makes downstream requests on its behalf.

 * access_token - a token representing a user authorization.
-It is intended to be used by a downstream (backend) service.
 It can be opaque or a jwt.
 I've seen both.
-If it is a jwt, make sure to check the expiration time.
+The access_token is used for authorizing a call to a resource service.

 * id_token - by standard, it is a jwt.
 (Yeah!)
-This is a jwt that should contain all of the users public data like first name, last name, scopes, email, etc.
+This is a jwt that should contain all of the user's public data: first name, last name, scopes, email, etc.

 * auth_code - a 1 time use token to retrieve the access_token and the id_token.